hotohoto/gogo/Hackathon.md

 ## AlphaZero_Gomoku

-- 6 by 6 board with 4 stones in a row to win the game
+- 6 by 6 board
-- 8 by 8 board with 5 stones in a row to win the game
+- requires 4 stones in a row to win the game
+- no ResNet

-## ResNet
+## ResNet (deep residual neural network)

 - outputs
   - estimated value $v$ of the position from 1 to -1